CEO and co-founder

 Between 1965 and 1970, Tom worked as an analyst and programmer for the GE Computer division in Charlotte, North Carolina.
 He was born in Durham, NC and graduated from Duke University.

 When not working with Cheryl, Frank, Rob, and Alan, he chairs two nonprofits – the Florida Consumer Action Network, and WSLR, a community FM radio station, and helps run two informal groups, one devoted to current affairs and one to reading great books.
 For relaxation he practices Japanese calligraphy or takes improv classes.

 Frank became Editor (and primary author) of Cheryl Watson’s Tuning Letter when he joined Watson & Walker in March 2014.
-In addition to his work as Editor, Frank works with Cheryl and Alan on customer classes and consulting engagements.
+In addition to his work as Editor, Frank works with Cheryl, Alan, and Mario on customer classes and consulting engagements.
 He was promoted to President in 2019.